redhat-developer/intellij-kubernetes/README.md

 Either double click it or pick "Edit..." in the context menu.
 A Yaml editor opens up and allows you to change the resource.
 Pushing the changes made to the file to the cluster automatically updates the edited Kubernetes resource.
-You can also open a local yaml/json file and create a new resource on the cluster by pushing the editor to it.
+Users can also create a new Kubernetes resource from local YAML/JSON file and push them to the cluster.

 > **Tip**: You're advised to edit copies of your yaml/json files.
 > This is because the editor keeps your content in sync with the resource that exists on the cluster.